Cabo de la Huerta is a rocky headland located just north of Alicante between the beaches of Albufareta and San Juan. The old name

 In the 16th century, a watchtower was built to warn the population of attacks by the notorious Barbary

-pirates.
-In 1856, the tower was replaced by a lighthouse and to this day this white-painted cylindrical tower is the
+In 1856, the tower was replaced by a lighthouse and to this day this white-painted cylindrical tower is the iconic

-Today, the top of the Cape is fully urbanized, while at the same time at sea level a micro reserve for flora and fauna remains.
-This coastline area is accessible by a narrow and sometimes difficult trail that runs all around the Cape.
+Today, the top of the Cape is fully urbanized, but at sea level a micro reserve for flora and fauna remains.
+This coastline area is accessible by a narrow and sometimes difficult trail that runs around the Cape.